Roselyn-Koech/flyrank-ml-internship/work/capstone_report.md

 The transparent baseline achieved Precision@20 of 0.30 and Precision@50 of 0.46.

-The strongest practical conclusion is therefore operational:
+The strongest practical conclusion is:

 > **The learned Random Forest ranking provides a more useful small review queue than the fixed baseline on this held out evaluation set.**

 The model should be used to focus human attention on the pages that appear most relevant for review.
 It should not be treated as a guarantee of recovery, a causal model of content performance, or a prediction of Google's ranking algorithm.

-The appropriate production workflow is:
+The appropriate workflow is:

 **Rank → Review → Decide → Act → Monitor**

-This keeps the machine learning model in its appropriate role: **decision support for content prioritization.**
+This keeps the machine learning model in its appropriate role as decision support for content prioritization.